 Oxazepam is a sedative that is used to treat anxiety, insomnia, depression and alcohol withdrawal.
 This benzodiazepine medication is highly addictive and causes various withdrawal symptoms.
 Benzos are considered to be one of the most prescribed drugs due to their calming features that help treat insomnia, anxiety, alcohol withdrawal, and other medical conditions.
 Oxazepam, also known as its brand name Serax, is one of the most popular brands in the United States.

 Table of Contents

 The drug acts on the central nervous system to develop a calming and soothing effect in the brain.
-The drug is recommended only for a period of time, but taken further may result in dire consequences.
+The drug is recommended only for a short period of time, but taken further may result in dire consequences.

 How can you end addiction?
 Get a call from our experts and find out!